ToaToes/AndroidDev---Kotlin/General.md

 # AndroidDev and Compose
 Some reminds in AndroidDev process

+## Architecture Patterns
+MVVM (Model-View-ViewModel): Separates concerns for better maintainability.

+MVP (Model-View-Presenter): Another separation of concerns with a different flow.

+Clean Architecture: Organizes code into layers for easier testing and maintenance.

 ## Material Design in Android Dev
 Key features of Material Design include: